-The activity includes two main components:
+The activity includes three main topics:

 - the construction and consolidation of an ICRANet distributed science data center based in Pescara, Rio de Janeiro (this component is named BSDC, Brazilian Science Data Center), Yerevan, and other sites; discussions are ongoing for a possible expansion of these activities within the BRICS network.
-Concerning database expansion, the complete incorporation of VHE MAGIC dataset for AGNs within the BSDC/ASDC framework, is undergoing, with future expansion to other VHE collaborations being sough. - a scientific part, based on the data coming from the ICRANet data center, dedicated to the identification of samples of high energy emitting blazars (e.g. 1/2 WHSP) and to the theoretical interpretation of the radio to γ-ray emission of selected bright blazars.
-The latter includes, for the first time, a detailed look and consideration of multi-band light curve cross-correlations within the SED analysis.
+Concerning database expansion, the complete incorporation of VHE MAGIC and VERITAS datasets for AGNs within the BSDC/Open Universe framework, is undergoing, with future expansion to other VHE collaborations being sough. - a scientific part, based on the data coming from the ICRANet data center, dedicated to the identification of samples of high energy emitting blazars (1 WHSP, 2 WHSP and 3HSP) and to the theoretical interpretation of the electromagnetic (radio to $\gamma$ -ray) and high-energy neutrino emission of selected bright blazars. - a contribution to the United Nations Open Universe initiative consisting in the development of high-transparency scientific data analysis tools based on Vitrual Observatory infrastructure and protocols, and new software technology such as Linux containers, and in particular Docker.